 PHP 8.4 introduces property hooks for computed properties, asymmetric visibility to control read and write access separately, the #[\Deprecated] attribute for user-defined deprecation notices, and a modern DOM API with native HTML5 parsing support.
 These features simplify object-oriented code patterns that previously required verbose getter/setter methods or custom validation logic.
 On Debian 13 (trixie), PHP 8.4 ships in the default repositories; on Debian 12 and Debian 11, you can access it through Ondřej Surý’s PHP repository.

-In this guide, you will learn how to import the Sury repository where needed, install PHP 8.4 with Apache or Nginx, configure PHP-FPM for production workloads, and run multiple PHP versions side by side.
-By the end, you will have PHP 8.4 configured and ready to power WordPress with Apache or WordPress with Nginx, Laravel 11, or any application that benefits from property hooks and the new array functions.
+The steps below walk through importing the Sury repository where needed, installing PHP 8.4 with Apache or Nginx, configuring PHP-FPM for production workloads, and running multiple PHP versions side by side.
+After completing these steps, you will have PHP 8.4 configured and ready to power WordPress with Apache or WordPress with Nginx, Laravel 11, or any application that benefits from property hooks and the new array functions.

 Select a PHP Version for Your Debian System